-Indiana Taxpayer Identification Number: TAX PERIOD ENDING: M M Y Y Y Y (Code-Dept. Use Only)

-TAXPAYER'S NAME AND ADDRESS: A.

-NAME TOTAL AMOUNT OF PAYMENT

-STREET

-CITY В.

-STATE ZIP CODE TOTAL AMOUNT DUE

-ENTER YOUR FEDERAL IDENTIFICATION NUMBER: DO NOT SEND CASH MAKE CHECK OR MONEY ORDER IN U.S. FUNDS PAYABLE TO THE: INDIANA DEPARTMENT OF REVENUE

-IS THIS A ONE TIME ANNUAL DISTRIBUTION?
-YES ONO MAIL COMPLETED FORM TO: INDIANA DEPARTMENT OF REVENUE

-AUTHORIZED SIGNATURE X P.O.
-BOX 6197

-DATE DAYTIME TELEPHONE NUMBER () INDIANAPOLIS, IN 46206-6197

-DO NOT USE THIS FORM FOR REPORTING P PAYROLL WITHHOLDING TAX.
+(1.0.0 00) Sn larenoiders, Partners, or Ben ielicialies oi irusi s and Estates ndiana Taxpayer Identification Numb TAX PI ERIOD ENDING: Y Y Y Y (Code-Dept. Use Only) TAXPAYER'S NAME AND ADDRESS S: Α. NAME - L TOTAL AMOUNT OF PAYMENT STREET в. В. STATE ZIP CODE TOTAL AMOUNT DUE ENTER YOUR FEDERAL IDENTIFIC DO NOT SEND CASH KE CHECK OR MONEY ORDER IN U.S. FUNDS LE TO THE: INDIANA DEPARTMENT OF REVEN AUTHORIZED SIGNATURE X IS THIS A ONE TIME ANN DISTRIBUTION? ☐ YES □NO MAIL COMPLETED FORM TO: INDIANA DEPARTMENT OF REVENUE P.O.
+BOX 6197 DATE DAYTIME TELEPHONE NUMBE ER() INDIANAPOLIS, IN 46206-6197 O NOT USE THIS EODM FOR REPO DTING DAYE WOLDING TAY

-Use this form (if you have not established a separate non-resident withholding account) to remit Indiana state income tax withholding on annual income distributions to non-resident shareholders, nonresident partners or nonresident beneficiaries of trusts and estates.
+Use this form (if you have not established a separate nonresident withholding account) to remit Indiana state income tax withholding on annual income distributions to nonresident shareholders, nonresident partners, or nonresident beneficiaries of trusts and estates.
 Also, include county income tax withholding for an Indiana tax-adopting county if on Jan.
 1 of the tax year this was the nonresident's principal place of business or employment.
-If already registered as a nonresident withholding agent, use the designated Form WH-1 (Indiana Withholding Tax Voucher).
+If you are already registered as a nonresident withholding agent, use the designated Form WH-1 (Indiana Withholding Tax Voucher).

-Payment is generally due within 30 days following the end of the tax year, or quarter (if the liability for a quarterly period exceeds \$150).
-However, if an entity pays or credits amounts to its nonresident shareholders, partners or beneficiaries one time each year, the withholding payment is due on or before the 15 day of the third month after the end of the taxable year.
+Payment is generally due within 30 days following the end of the tax year or quarter (if the liability for a quarterly period exceeds \$150).
+However, if an entity pays or credits amounts to its non-resident shareholders, partners, or beneficiaries one time each year, the withholding payment is due on or before the fifteenth day of the third month after the end of the taxable year.